8cH9azbsFifZ/codec/README.txt

 The speech quality of the basic harmonic sinusoidal model is pretty good, close to transparent.
 It is also relatively robust to Wo estimation errors.
-Unvoiced Speech (e.g. consonants) are well modelled by a bunch of harmonics with random phases.
+Unvoiced speech (e.g. consonants) are well modelled by a bunch of harmonics with random phases.
 Speech corrupted with background noise also sounds OK, the background noise doesn't introduce any grossly unpleasant artifacts.